Need a little extra information?

 Yes.
 We will discuss the maintenance of the site at the start of the project.
 Avoid out-of-date content, broken links, and common errors by hiring a professional to maintain the site.

-Basic website maintenance starts at $50 a month.
-Monthly checkups include preventing broken links, addressing mobile responsiveness errors, and performing small content updates.
+Essential website maintenance starts at $150 a month.
+Monthly checkups include preventing broken links, addressing mobile responsiveness errors, and performing minor content updates.

-Two rounds of revisions are included in the price.
+Two rounds of revisions are included in the price quoted in your proposal.
 The first step in any project is the mock-up.
-During this phase, we will nail down the look, feel, and language on your website.
+During this phase, we will nail down your website’s look, feel, and language.
 After this step, your two rounds of revisions start.

 During each round of revisions, we will meet digitally or in-person to discuss desired changes.
 You will receive each draft at least one week before the meeting so you and your team can review the design and content.